Nonleptonic two-body weak decays of charmed baryons: numerical results

-It is insightful to compare the LP scenario with Ref.~\cite{Charmed-Cheng} which computes the $S$-wave amplitudes by the soft meson approximation.
+It is insightful to compare the LP scenario with Ref.~\cite{Charmed-Cheng} which computes the $S$-wave amplitudes by the soft-meson approximation.
 Comparisons for several chosen channels are collected in Table~\ref{comparison}.
 The factorizable amplitudes with the neutral $P$ agree well as they are fixed by ${\cal B}_{exp}(\Lambda_c^+ \to p \phi) $.
-However, for $\Lambda_c^+ \to \Lambda \pi^+ $ our $A^{\text{fac}}$ and $B^{\text{fac}} $ are roughly twice smaller than Ref.~\cite{Charmed-Cheng} as we adopt a much smaller ${\cal C}_+$, and we find a sizable $A^{\text{pole}}$ in contrast to $A^{\text{pole}}=0$ at the soft meson limit.
-One possible explanation to reconcile two approaches is that a sizable proportion from exited intermediate baryons is reabsorbed into ${\cal C}_+$, leading to a smaller value of ${\cal C}_+ = 0.469$ against the na\"ive expectation of ${\cal C}_+\approx1$.
-We see that although our sizes of the $S$- and $P$- wave amplitudes differ with Ref.~\cite{Charmed-Cheng}, the signs are consistent for most of the cases.
+However, for $\Lambda_c^+ \to \Lambda \pi^+ $ our $A^{\text{fac}}$ and $B^{\text{fac}} $ are roughly twice smaller than Ref.~\cite{Charmed-Cheng} as we adopt a much smaller ${\cal C}_+$, and we find a sizable $A^{\text{pole}}$ in contrast to $A^{\text{pole}}=0$ at the soft-meson limit.
+One possible explanation to reconcile two approaches is that a sizable proportion from exited intermediate baryons is reabsorbed into ${\cal C}_+$, leading to a smaller value of ${\cal C}_+ = 0.469$ against the naive expectation of ${\cal C}_+\approx1$.
+We see that although our sizes of the $S$- and $P$-wave amplitudes differ with Ref.~\cite{Charmed-Cheng}, the signs are consistent for most of the cases.
 We point out that good agreements in $\Lambda_c^+\to p \pi^0$ and $\Lambda_c^+ \to n \pi ^+$ with Ref.~\cite{Charmed-Cheng} are found, where large destructive interference between factorizable and pole amplitudes occurs.
-It indicates that the current algebra approach with the soft meson limit is a good approximation for describing the low-lying poles.
+It indicates that the current algebra approach with the soft-meson limit is a good approximation for describing the low-lying poles.
 However, it shall be noted that the LP scenario and Ref.~\cite{Charmed-Cheng} both obtain a much smaller ${\cal B}(\Lambda_c^+\to n \pi^+)$ comparing to the experiments\footnote{ Ref.~\cite{Charmed-Cheng} obtains ${\cal B}(\Lambda_c^+ \to n \pi^+ ) = 9\times 10 ^{-5}$ in accordance with $( 8\pm 5) \times 10 ^{-5}$ in the LP scenario. }~\cite{BESIII:2022bkj}.

-The numerical results of the \({\bf B}_c^A\) decay channels, for which there are no experimental references yet, are collected in Appendix~B for use in future experiments as a basis for verification.
+The numerical results of the \({\bf B}_c^A\) decay channels, for which there are no experimental references yet, are collected in Appendix~\ref{APP-Prediction} for use in future experiments as a basis for verification.